 About the Project

-This unprecedented exhibition of the material culture of Cuban childhood spans from the 1960s through the 1980s.
-During those decades, a state socialist regime of Soviet type was established in Cuba that transformed daily life in the country.
-The exhibition explores the relationship between the political, the domestic, the personal, and the material orders, and portrays the impact of the global and national on daily family life.
+Experience an unprecedented exhibition showcasing the material culture of Cuban childhood spanning from the 1960s to the 1980s.
+This period witnessed the establishment of a Soviet-style state socialist regime in Cuba, fundamentally transforming everyday life in the country.
+Pioneros: Building Cuba’s Socialist Childhood delves into the intricate connections between the political, the domestic, the personal, and the material realms, offering a captivating portrayal of how global and national influences shaped the daily lives of Cuban families.

-Co-curated by sociologist Maria A. Cabrera Arus and art historian Meyken Barreto, the exhibition features over three-hundred historical items.
-It includes toys, furniture, books, clothing, appliances, children ephemera, photographs, posters, television shows, and recorded music.
-The latter are curated by art historian Emilio Garcia Montiel.
+Co-curated by sociologist Maria A. Cabrera Arus and art historian Meyken Barreto, the exhibition features an impressive collection of over three hundred historical items.
+Delve into a vivid display of toys, furniture, books, clothing, appliances, children’s ephemera, photographs, posters, television shows, and recorded music.
+The musical curation is led by art historian Emilio Garcia Montiel.

-All artifacts and items belong to the Cuba Material collection, except for the posters, which are part of the collection of designer Pepe Menéndez.
-Complementing the show, Cuban-American artist Geandy Pavon, a former pionero, produced a series of photographs that actualize the meanings revealed as part of his present.
+All artifacts and items showcased in the exhibition belong to the Cuba Material collection, with the exception of the posters, which are part of designer Pepe Menéndez.
+Complementing the exhibition, Cuban-American artist Geandy Pavon, a former “pionero” (young pioneer), has produced a series of thought-provoking photographs that shed light on the contemporary significance of the themes explored.

 Complementary Events

-Panel “Grown-Up Children from State Socialist Regimes,” co-coordinated by María A. Cabrera Arús and University of Connecticut professor Jacqueline Loss.
-Led by Professor Loss, this panel will gather the testimonies of writer Anya von Bremzen (born in the USSR), Cuban-American NYU professor Ana M. Dopico, New School Sociology professors Elzbieta Matynia (born in Poland) and Virag Molnar (born in Hungary), Cuban writer José Manuel Prieto, and Cuban historian Abel Sierra Madero, the two latter living in the United States.
-Panelists talk about how it was growing up in state socialist regimes.
-They discuss the similarities and differences between the childhood in Cuba, in Miami as a Cuban exile, and in the Eastern Bloc.
+Coordinated by New School for Social Research doctoral candidate María A. Cabrera Arús and University of Connecticut professor Jacqueline Loss, this panel brings together the personal testimonies of writer Anya von Bremzen (born in the USSR), Cuban-American NYU professor Ana M. Dopico, New School Sociology professors Elzbieta Matynia (born in Poland) and Virag Molnar (born in Hungary), Cuban writer José Manuel Prieto, and Cuban historian Abel Sierra Madero.
+The panelists will reflect on their experiences of growing up in state socialist regimes, discussing the similarities and differences between childhood in Cuba, Cuban exile in Miami, and the Eastern Bloc.